NextronSystems/thor-manual/signatures/ioc-formats.rst

          false_positives:
             value: \legitimate_usage\
             # Could use type or case_sensitive, just like the value above
-      # Other IOC formats which are supported (in addition to hashes and file_patterns above) are:
+      # Other IOC formats which are supported (in addition to hashes and files above) are:
-      # - c2_iocs
+      # - c2s
       # - named_pipes
       # - mutexes
       # - events